 Leave all that presenting and wooing to people who are gifted at it.
 That's what I thought.
 I was a writer.
 Not a speaker.

 If I ever published a book, I would just have to hire Sean Connery or Morgan Freeman to do the audio.
 (I was gunning for Freeman.)

-Public speaking is both an art and craft.
+I was wrong.
+Public speaking is both an art and a craft.
 And like any skill, it can be developed.

 This has been incredibly empowering — to realize that just because I wasn't born with a microphone attached to my lips that I can, in fact, become a better speaker.
 To counter the lies and myths I've believed, I'm learning some amazing facts about public speaking: